pokt-network/pocket/app/client/keybase/README.md

 - **BadgerDB**: A filesystem key-value database used to persistently store keys locally on the client machine.
 The DB stores the local keys encoded as `[]byte` using `encoding/gob`.
 It is the default backend for the Keybase.
 - **Hashicorp Vault**: An external secrets management system that can be used to store keys securely.
 The Vault backend requires additional configuration to connect and authenticate with a Vault server.

 The backend option can be selected using the CLI or by configuring environment variables.
 Check the [Configuration Methods](#configuration-methods) section for more details.
+The key pairs are stored in the vault as an encoded JSON string using `encoding/json` at the vault mount path + the public address.

 ## Keybase Interface